 - Top tacos or fajitas with cheese dip.

-- Put 2-3 tablespoons cheese sauce on a warm flour tortilla and roll it up!
+- Roll it up with 2-3 tablespoons cheese sauce on a warm flour tortilla!
 This is a favorite way to eat it in our family.

 - Combine cheese sauce with cooked pasta such as elbow macaroni.
-This makes a delicous macaroni and cheese with a little kick!
+This makes a delicious macaroni and cheese with a little kick!

 I hope you try this recipe!
 Please rate it and comment below.
 I love hearing from you! ❤️